artemsites/vue-event-bus/README.md

 ## Usage

-To get started, import `EventBus` into your component:
+To get started, import `eventBus` into your component:

 ```javascript
 import eventBus from 'path/to/eventBus.vue.js';